 Do You Need a Will or a Trust?

-It depends on a variety of factors including the size of your estate, your family situation, if you have a spouse who will need care when you die and whether or not you want to force your family into probate court so that the decisions of the child handling the money and heirlooms are supervised by a Judge.
-There is no easy answer, you need legal advice to determine whether a Will or Trust is best suited to meet your needs.
+It depends on a variety of factors, including the size of your estate, your family situation, if you have a spouse who will need care when you die, and whether or not you want to force your family into probate court so that the decisions of the child handling the money and heirlooms are supervised by a judge.
+There is no easy answer — you need legal advice to determine whether a will or a trust is best suited to meet your needs.

-If you do not have a Will, the state of California has an estate plan for you, known as the “laws of intestacy (dying without a will)”.
-This basically a division of property among your living heirs, depending on who survives you.
+If you do not have a will, the state of California has an estate plan for you, known as the “laws of intestacy (dying without a will).”
+This is basically a division of property among your living heirs, depending on who survives you.
 Unfortunately, such a distribution may not agree with your own wishes.

 What happens if I die without a Will?

 Even if you have no will, you have a will.
 Your assets will go to your “heirs at law.”